 My family moved to Japan for a year when I was six and I LOVED it.
 Considering the country’s obsession with all things cute – it’s a place where bank cards are covered in Moomin cartoons and grown women try to look like little girls – of course Japan would be a dream world for a six-year-old girl.

-When I returned at 22, I quickly fell in love again.
-I had received maybe the coolest placement on the JET Program: I was living on Tanegashima, a tiny island south of Kyushu, the southernmost of Japan’s main islands.
+When I ended up moving to Japan again at 22, I quickly fell in love all over.
+Not only was I excited to live and work in Japan, I had received maybe the coolest placement on the JET Program: I was living on Tanegashima, a tiny island south of Kyushu, the southernmost of Japan’s main islands.

 Tanegashima is home to the most beautiful beaches I have ever seen, and as most of the islanders have no interest in swimming, the only people I would ever see on them were the few surfers who had moved down to Tanegashima to chase what they told me were the best waves in the country.